leixiaofeng-astar/multi_modality_cataract/README.md

 You can run our models on your image.
 The supported image file format includes: png, bbmp, jpg, or tiff.

 # Prediction
+Note: You need request the 3 AI models as below and put them under the same folder as "main.py":
+	any048_class_model4ResNet18_xgb131-AUC9703.pth
+	any048_class_model4ResNet34_lr0.0001_2nd-AUC9338-statedict.pth
+	any048_fold1_class_model4EfficientNet_b3_lr0.0001-AUC9438-statedict.pth

+The models can be requested from the corresponding author of the paper titled "Multi-comparison of Deep Learning Models Based on Different Ocular Imaging Modalities for Detecting Visually Significant Cataracts."

 ## Usage
 ```